jekmiz/Unity_game_2D/README.md

-Unity game providing character and background animations.
+Unity game with character and background animations.